el-barto/dantebot2018/README.md

 If you have any suggestions you can tweet to me at [@andresgattinoni](https://twitter.com/andresgattinoni).

-**Update: Jan 9, 2018:** Now, DanteBot2018 also tweets illustrations of the current day's canto by Gustave Doré.
+**Update: Jan 9, 2018:** Now, DanteBot2018 also tweets illustrations of the current day's canto.
+These include the famous engravings by Gustave Doré, images from the Yates Thompson 36 manuscript and drawings by Sandro Botticelli, Alessandro Vellutello and John Flaxman.

 ## Credits